Faadal/deep-learning-indaba.github.io/aws-setup.md

 If it is not, change it to EU(London) by selecting from the dropdown menu there.**

+**NB: At this point, DO NOT click on the "Launch a virtual machine" button as this will give you a "Region Unsupported" error**

 ## Step 2: Launch the VM:
 (Note that this step requires your account to be "Verified" by Amazon.
 If you have just signed up, this may take up to 2 hours, and you may not be able to launch instances